 To become part of the Drill Team you will be required to complete an 8-week candidacy process.
 Candidacy occurs typically on Sunday afternoons for about 2 hours and happens only during the Fall semester.
-For more information regarding Drill Team and how to join please be on the look-out from your schools Drill Team Commander
+For more information regarding Drill Team and how to join please be on the look-out from your schools Drill Team Commander during the semester.

-14.1 UVA Key Locations
+13.1 UVA Key Locations